isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 ### Lock

-Lock is the weapon system's  to hit  roll and represents a combination of tracking speed and power-up delay as well as inherent accuracy.
-When rolling to hit, each of the weapon system's Attack dice scores a hit if it equals or beats the Lock value.
+Lock is the weapon system’s  to hit  roll and represents a combination of tracking speed and power-up delay as well as inherent accuracy.
+When rolling to hit, each of the weapon system’s Attack dice scores a hit if it equals or beats the Lock value.

 ### Attack

 Attack shows the number of Attack dice the weapon system rolls, with each dice typically representing a salvo or volley from the same weapon system.
-Each attack dice has to score equal or higher than the weapon's Lock value to score a hit.
+Each attack dice has to score equal or higher than the weapon’s Lock value to score a hit.

 ### Damage